bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-combinatorics.md

 Three of the quartets, 15, 13, and 14, centre thematically around particular groupings of four notes, groupings united by how far away their constituents are from each other.
 Which has me wondering what indecipherable, uncorrected horrors might lurk in the collection of all possible voicings a string quartet could play?

 First, how many are there?
 I'm honestly not sure, the ranges of these instruments are a bit flexible, it can depend on the player, whether harmonics are included, the construction of a particular instance of an instrument.
-If I might be permitted to use these as the ranges for the instruments in question we can at least get a ballpark figure.
+I'll use these ranges so we can at least get a ballpark figure.

 Violin
 :   G3 - A7, 51 notes